-There are a variety of treatment options for tennis elbow and the majority of people will have spontaneous healing of the tendon but the recovery is often prolonged.
+There are a variety of treatment options for tennis elbow and the majority of people will experience spontaneous healing of the tendon, but the recovery is often prolonged.

 Resting from tasks that provoke the symptoms for a period of time is a sensible treatment to avoid aggravating the condition.

 In the early stages of the condition, an ice pack can be applied to the elbow for 30 minutes, three times a day and for 15 minutes after active use.